 Residents of Maynard, 60 years of age or older and disabled persons of any age, may use the van.
 If the rider is handicapped in any way please mention this when scheduling the pickup so any accommodations can be made in advance.
 We have an ADA compliant van (with wheelchair lift – 500 lbs. maximum) partially funded by the Massachusetts Office of Transportation and Construction.

 Anyone with weekly appointments (same day, same time) must arrange for a standing pickup.
 If you decide not to go you MUST notify the dispatch office or leave a message on the van cell phone.

 Please update CrossTown Connect with any changes in address or phone numbers.

 The scheduled shopping trips are as follows:

-- Monday and Wednesday – Stop & Shop in Acton
+- Monday through Thursday – Stop & Shop in Acton

 One hour is allowed for shopping.
 Shoppers should call at least 2 days in advance to schedule their shopping times.